Any element of a charge that adds to the seriousness of the situation (e.g. violence or dishonesty)

 Any element of a charge that decreases its seriousness.
 Mitigating factors do not justify an excuse for the conduct, but may be taken into consideration during sanctioning.

 The response given when a respondent does not understand the charges against him or her.
 Respondents may also give no response to protect their rights under the 5th Amendment.

 The response given when a respondent does not believe he or she is responsible for the charges against him or her.

 Preponderance of Evidence

-The standard of evidence required in the conduct process.
+The standard of evidence required in the University conduct process.
 Preponderance is based on the more convincing evidence and its probable truth or accuracy, and not on the amount of evidence.
-Preponderance of the evidence is required in a civil case and is contrasted with "beyond a reasonable doubt," which is the more severe test of evidence required to convict in a criminal trial.
+The Standard of the Preponderance of the Evidence has been met (or not) when it is more likely than not, to a reasonable person, that a violation has or has not occurred.
+This is contrasted with "beyond a reasonable doubt," which is the more severe test of evidence required to convict in a criminal trial.

 A disciplinary sanction more severe than a warning that is imposed to remind students that they must be in compliance with the university code of conduct or more severe sanctions will ensue.
 Being on probation may impact scholarships and participation in some organizations and activities including study abroad.